 1. Sustainable finance taxonomy: The Commission intends, as a priority step, to draw up what it calls a ‘sustainable finance taxonomy’ (the Taxonomy) (effectively a harmonised EU set of sustainable finance definitions to create a common language for sustainable finance).
 This sounds wishy-washy, but it isn’t.
 If developed as planned, the Taxonomy would result in EU-wide legal definitions of a range of climate, environmental and social concepts, such as what activities can properly be considered sustainable or contributing to climate change mitigation or adaptation, based on screening criteria, thresholds and metrics.
 Importantly, the Taxonomy would then be gradually integrated into relevant areas of EU legislation, such as those mentioned further below, for instance being used as a basis for classifying activities for the purposes of green bonds standards and sustainability labels on financial products.

 The Commission says it will table a legislative proposal in Q2 2018 that will ensure the progressive development of this Taxonomy.
-A technical expert group is to be established to produce a first draft of the Taxonomy (initially focussed on climate change mitigation activities) by as early as Q1 2019.
+A technical expert group is to be established to produce a first draft of the Taxonomy (initially focused on climate change mitigation activities) by as early as Q1 2019.

 2. Standards and labels for green financial products: the Commission considers that sustainable finance products, such as green bonds, are currently insufficiently regulated to allow investors to make informed comparisons and choices.
 It considers that harmonised EU standards and labels would facilitate greater uptake of sustainable finance.